If you have medications that are on repeat prescription, they can be requested without having to see the doctor.

 How to order a repeat prescription

-There are three main ways of ordering a repeat prescription:
+There are two ways to order a repeat prescription:

 You will need a PIN number from reception, and once set up you can order repeat prescriptions using this link.
 This is also the same link for booking appointments and updating your contact details.

 There is also a Patient Access smart phone app, so you can access these features on the go.

 2) Ask in person at reception.
 Ideally you should hand in the right hand side of your previous prescription, which is a list of your repeat medications.
 You can tick whichever items on this list that you need.

 If you have one of the specified conditions listed below ask for an application form, FP92A, from reception.
 You need to fill it in and your doctor (or an authorised member of the practice staff) will sign to confirm the information you’ve given is correct.
 You will then be sent a Medical Exemption Certificate which is valid for five years.

 - Treatment for cancer; note this includes treatment for the effects of cancer, or treatment for the effects of a current or previous cancer treatment.

 - A permanent fistula requiring dressing.

 - Forms of hypoadrenalism such as Addison’s disease.